2013 NHRA Mello Yello Drag Racing Series: Schedule

-2 Due to heavy rains, the NHRA postponed the Summit Racing Equipment NHRA Southern Nationals until May 10–11.

 New drivers

 Brittney Force, daughter of John Force, made her NHRA debut driving in Top Fuel for John Force Racing.

 Notable events

 New England Dragway has been added to the NHRA schedule with the New England Nationals, and featuring all four Professional race categories.
 Morgan Lucas announces he will exit the cockpit of his dragster after the season's end, to attend to future family business.